Published and Effective as of January 5, 2026.

 19.6 Entire Agreement

-This Agreement (which includes all Order Formss, the Policies and the DPA) is the parties’ entire agreement regarding its subject matter and supersedes any prior or contemporaneous agreements regarding its subject matter.
+This Agreement (which includes all Order Forms, the Policies and the DPA) is the parties’ entire agreement regarding its subject matter and supersedes any prior or contemporaneous agreements regarding its subject matter.
 In this Agreement, headings are for convenience only and “including” and similar terms are to be construed without limitation.
 This Agreement may be executed in counterparts (including electronic copies and PDFs), each of which is deemed an original and which together form one and the same agreement.

 19.7 Amendments